eForms Logo

 • Taxes – To file or amend taxes.

-Signing on Behalf of the Principal
+Signing for the Principal

 The agent is required to sign for the principal in the following format:[3]